 - Working in partnership to achieve the best outcomes for infants and families where there are child protection concerns; and

-Health Standards for Children and Young People under the Guardianship of the Minister Policy Directive
+Health Standards for Children and Young People under the Guardianship of the Chief Executive Policy Directive

-The purpose of the Health Standards for Children and Young People under the Guardianship of the Minister Policy Directive (PDF 358KB) is to describe roles and best practice for SA Health and Families SA in relation to:
+The purpose of the Health Standards for Children and Young People under the Guardianship of the Minister Policy Directive (PDF 358KB) is to describe roles and best practice for SA Health and the Department for Child Protection in relation to:

 - priority access to health services for eligible children